ns0631/ahrs/README.rst

 You can add an overlay in ``boards``.

 Wire the 3v3 pin to VCC on the Witmotion.

 Wire the ground on the nucleo to ground on Witmotion.

 Wire the serial clock (SCL) pin on the AHRS to PB_8.

 Wire the serial data (SDA) pin on the AHRS to PB_9.

 You can change the last two in the overlay, if you'd like.

+You can find all of these pins on the `pinout <https://os.mbed.com/platforms/ST-Nucleo-F446RE/>`.

 Building and Running
 ********************